ISIAQ By-LawsAdopted February 2012

 The Board of Directors shall request a periodical Financial Review Report of the accounts of the Society as prepared by a Certified Public Accountant.
 The remuneration of the Certified Public Accountant shall be fixed from time to time by the Board.

 ARTICLE VIII - TRUSTEES

 The Society shall have two (2) Trustees who shall be responsible for ensuring that the wishes of the general membership as expressed through resolutions of the membership passed at the Annual General Meeting or other meetings of the general membership are fulfilled, for approving the minutes of meetings of the general membership and for ensuring that the operations of the Society and its activities generally are consistent with the constitution and by-laws of the Society.

 Section 2 Election of Trustees

 Applicants for Trustees shall be elected in accordance with Article IX.

 Section 3 Terms of Trustees

 (1) The Trustees shall be elected and retire in rotation.
-The Trustees shall be those individuals elected at the Annual General Meeting (Subsequently at annual general meetings of Members, a Trustee shall be elected to fill the position of the Trustee whose term of office has expired (if any) and each trustee so elected shall hold office until the fourth annual general meeting of Members after his/her election.
+The Trustees shall be those individuals elected during the general ballot process prior to the Annual General Meeting.
+Each trustee so elected shall hold office until the fourth Annual General Meeting of Members after his/her election.